-Prospective students seeking admission to MyWay at UMHB must:
+Prospective students seeking admission to the MyWay at UMHB Bachelor of Applied Studies in Organizational Leadership program must:

-- reside within Texas. - be transferring a minimum of 12 transferable semester credit hours (non-developmental/non-vocational). - be transferring semester credit hours from a regionally accredited college or university. - have an overall grade point average of 2.0 or better (based on a four-point system).
+- reside within Texas or one of the approved National Council for State Authorization Reciprocity Agreements (NC-SARA) states: http://nc-sara.org/sara-states-institutions. - be transferring with a "C" or higher a minimum of 12 transferable semester credit hours (non-developmental/non-vocational). - be transferring semester credit hours from a regionally accredited college or university. - have an overall grade point average of 2.0 or better (based on a four-point system).
 Entering GPA will be calculated using all hours attempted.
 The one exception to this requirement concerns a course that was repeated.
-In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - not be on scholastic or disciplinary suspension for any college or university. - a limited number of students may be admitted on conditional admission by consent of the Admissions Committee.
-An interview may be required.
+In this circumstance, only the last grade received for the repeated course will be used when calculating the entering GPA. - · not be on scholastic or disciplinary suspension from any college or university.